KATBlackCoder/Translate-AI/@memory-bank/frontend_architecture.md

 *   **`settings.ts`**: Holds application-level settings and configuration data.
 This includes lists of available languages (`languageOptions`) and translation engines (`engineOptions`) for selection in the UI.
 In the future, it will also manage user preferences like API keys, default language selections, themes, etc.
 *   **`translation.ts`**: Focuses on the operational aspects of performing a translation.
 It handles the state for an active batch translation process: loading indicators, storing the translated strings (including any errors per string), and any overall errors from the batch translation command.
 (The `TranslatableStringEntry` and `TranslatedStringEntry` interfaces are currently defined here but are candidates for a shared types file.)
 *   **`project.ts`**: Manages state related to the game project itself: selected folder path, game engine detection results, extracted translatable strings, and any errors during these initial project processing steps.
-It includes a `$reset()` method to clear its own state and trigger a reset of batch translation state in `translation.ts`, ensuring a clean slate when a new project is chosen.
+It also handles the state and actions for the output ZIP file: `tempZipPath` (path after backend reconstruction), `finalZipSavedPath` (path after user saves it), `saveZipError`, `openFolderError`, and `isLoadingSaveZip`.
+It includes actions like `selectProjectFolder`, `extractProjectStrings`, `reconstructAndPackageFiles`, `saveProjectZip`, and `showProjectZipInFolder`.
+Its `$reset()` method clears its own state and triggers a reset of batch translation state in `translation.ts`, ensuring a clean slate when a new project is chosen.
 *   **`glossary.ts`**: (Future) Glossary terms and management state.

 ## 5. Composables